 How to Find Redis Commander Servers Through the Title Filter

 It’s also possible to find Redis Commander server IPs using the title filter.
-Criminal IP’s title filter shows IP addresses with Metatag that matches with the keywords inputted.
+Criminal IP’s title filter searches the title of a webpage and shows IP addresses whose titles match the keywords users searched for.

 [Criminal IP Search 101 – How to Find Vulnerable Redis Commander Servers]